Hoyg/Labs-Refresh/azurefunctions/readme.md

     ![Discounted Price](images/discountedprice.png)

-1. Now log in as user **Administrator@test.com** with password **YouShouldChangeThisPassword1!** and navigate to Oil category again.
-You will notice that for this user Azure function routes the request to other API and shows Discount as **30%**.
+1. Now log in as **Administrator@test.com** with password **YouShouldChangeThisPassword1!** and navigate to Oil category again.
+You will notice that for this user Azure function routes the request to another API and shows discount as **30%**.

     ![Site Login](images/sitelogin.png)